kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 As a cluster admin, I want to explicitly deny traffic from certain source IPs that I know to be bad.

 Many admins maintain lists of IPs that are known to be bad actors, especially to curb DoS attacks.
-A cluster admin could use Cluster Network Policy to codify all the source IPs that should be denied in order to prevent that traffic from accidentally reaching workloads.
+A cluster admin could use ClusterNetworkPolicy to codify all the source IPs that should be denied in order to prevent that traffic from accidentally reaching workloads.
 Note that the inverse of this (allow traffic from well known source IPs) is also a valid use case.

 #### Story 2: Funnel traffic through ingress/egress gateways

 As a cluster admin, I want to ensure that all traffic coming into (going out of) my cluster always goes through my ingress (egress) gateway.

 It is common pratice in enterprises to setup checkpoints in their clusters at ingress/egress.
-These checkpoints usually perform advanced checks such as firewalling, authentication, packet/connection logging, etc. This is a big request for compliance reasons, and Cluster Network Policy can ensure that all the traffic is forced to go through ingress/egress gateways.
+These checkpoints usually perform advanced checks such as firewalling, authentication, packet/connection logging, etc. This is a big request for compliance reasons, and ClusterNetworkPolicy can ensure that all the traffic is forced to go through ingress/egress gateways.

 #### Story 3: Isolate multiple tenants in a cluster

-As a cluster admin, I want to isolate all the tenants (modeled as namespaces) on my cluster from each other by default.
+As a cluster admin, I want to isolate all the tenants (modeled as Namespaces) on my cluster from each other by default.

 Many enterprises are creating shared Kubernetes clusters that are managed by a centralized platform team.
-Each internal team that wants to run their workloads gets assigned a namespace on the shared clusters.
+Each internal team that wants to run their workloads gets assigned a Namespace on the shared clusters.
 Naturally, the platform team will want to make sure that, by default, all intra-namespace traffic is allowed and all inter-namespace traffic is denied.

 #### Story 4: Enforce network/security best practices